Last Updated on

-- 3. Know the test composition and time allotments
+- Know the test composition and time allotments.

 But how EXACTLY do you become an UPCAT Qualifier?

 Qualifiers are determined by the University Predicted Grade or UPG.
-The UPG adds up your UPCAT score (60%) and high school grades (40%).
+The UPG adds up your UPCAT score (60%) and your final grades from the last three years of high school (40%).